nacmonad/WhisperHelper/mac/README_MAC.md

 - The transcribed text is copied to the clipboard for easy pasting.
 - You can set `TYPE_TEXT=true` in your environment to have WhisperHelper type the text using AppleScript instead of copying to clipboard.
 - All temporary files are stored in `/tmp/` and are cleaned up after each recording.
+- For macOS Sequoia (15+), we use Cmd+Option combination instead of just Option key due to system restrictions on single-modifier global hotkeys.